 Ivy League Championships

-During the 2012 Ivy League championship season, Penn's defensive backfield consisted of three All-Ivy players in Sebastian Jaskowski, Dave Twamley and Dan Wilk.
+During the 2012 Ivy League championship season, Dupont's defensive backfield consisted of three All-Ivy players in Sebastian Jaskowski, Dave Twamley and Dan Wilk.
 In Coach Dupont's seven seasons at Penn, the Quakers have now had 15 All-Ivy defensive backs.

 Recently, Dupont turned a pair of former offensive standouts into All-Ivy defensive backs.
 In their first seasons under Dupont in 2010, former running backsand each turned in All-Ivy performances.
 Blackmon, who had spent his first three season on the offensive side of the ball, started all 10 games as a senior cornerback, while Hamscher led the team in sacks and was a two-time Ivy Defensive Player of the Week.
 Hamscher then returned in 2011 and was named second-team All-Ivy as senior.